yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 Apr.
-2022: An inetresting and comprehensive paper "Fairness in Graph Mining: A Survey" released! [\[arxiv\]](https://arxiv.org/abs/2204.09888)
+2022: An inetresting and comprehensive survey paper "Fairness in Graph Mining: A Survey" released! [\[arxiv\]](https://arxiv.org/abs/2204.09888)
 <!-- * Apr.
 2022: One paper accepted by IJCAI 2022. -->
 <!-- * Apr.
 2022: One paper accepted by SIGIR 2022. -->
 <!-- * Jan.
 2022: Two papers accepted by WWW 2022. -->